paulolaque/rio-airbnb-pricingmodel-xgboost-rforest/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here].
+The main findings of the code can be found at the post available [here](https://paulolaque.medium.com/this-is-how-to-make-money-with-airbnb-in-rio-de-janeiro-according-to-machine-learning-4bd40271819d).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>